-The winners from each of the Regional Showcase event and any Wildcard entries will be eligible to compete at the STEMIE Final to be held at the University of South Australia.
+The winners from each of the Regional Showcase events and any Wildcard entries will be eligible to compete at the STEMIE Final to be held at the University of South Australia.

 The STEMIE Final will consist of a series of unseen STEM and teamwork challenges to be completed against the clock.
 Errors will result in time penalties, so accuracy is important.
 Schools from across South Australia and any participating interstate teams will be competing at the event.
-The winning team will be the fastest team (including any time penalties) to complete all the challenges on the day.
+The winning team will be the fastest (including any time penalties) to complete all the challenges on the day.

 The event will be held in November.
-Specific details will be sent to the winning schools and can be found in the Key Dates tab on the STEMIE Moodle.
+Specific details will be sent to the winning schools and can be found in the Key Dates tab on the STEMIE Moodle. https://lo.unisa.edu.au/course/view.php?id=25118

-https://lo.unisa.edu.au/course/view.php?id=25118

 A maximum of six (6) students per participating school, accompanied by their teacher, will compete in unseen STEM challenges on the day.
-The teacher will have duty of care for their students at all times, including lunch breaks, but will not be able to assist students with the challenge content in any capacity.
+The teacher will have the duty of care for their students at all times, including lunch breaks.

-All students that participate in the STEMIE Final will require a signed UniSA Media Release Form.
+All students who participate in the STEMIE Final will require a signed UniSA Media Release Form.

-Note - Transport of students to and from the STEMIE Final is the responsibility of the school.
+Note - Transport of students to and from the STEMIE Final is the responsibility of the